by Michael Robinson

-In contrast to the vast majority of composers utilizing computer instruments, Robinson does not collaborate with live musicians, or interact with his computer music system [meruvina] for performances, and recordings.
+In contrast to the vast majority of composers utilizing computer instruments, Robinson does not collaborate with live musicians, or interact with his computer music system for performances and recordings.
 He prefers what he describes as the "transcendental expressive quality of pure computer-performed music."
-It is a coincidence that this approach shares some similarities with the music of Conlon Nancarrow, a composer Robinson has been compared to by Tim Page of WNYC-FM and The New York Times [currently the Washington Post], and Kyle Gann of the Village Voice.
-Robinson had not heard the music of Nancarrow at the time these comparisons were made.
+It is a coincidence that this approach shares some similarities with the music of Conlon Nancarrow, a composer Robinson has been compared to by Tim Page of WNYC-FM and The New York Times, and Kyle Gann of the Village Voice.
+Robinson had not yet heard the music of Nancarrow at the time those works compared to Nancarrow were composed.

 In his liner notes to Fire Monkey (1994), Robinson wrote, "Computers are perfect instruments for the musical distillation of intellectual, sensual and spiritual energies, capable of articulating the nuances of one's soul.
 There is a greater emphasis on "what" rather than "who."

 Robinson's music is notable for its tremendous energy, brilliant colors, strong contrasts, and a unique sense of timing, phrasing, form and flow.